Sadoun-Jr/Technician-App/README.md

 2. The picture of the issue isn't aligned properly in the orders page
 3. Pressing back button after navigating from drawer returns you to prev screen with drawer open, need to close it.
-4. ListOfAllIssues in the pending and completed orders tab somehow loads twice at the initState()

 [comment]: <> (## New things I learned:)